usu-cidi/individual-quiz-data/progressDoc.md

 ### 10.19.22
 * Received and worked on resolving bug report 0

+### 10.20.22
+* Continued to work on resolving bug report 0
+* Implemented Neal's suggestions for the usage docs
+* Fixed curl: (3) URL using bad/illegal format or missing URL error
+* Created a more useful file to attach if there is a crash

 ## TODO:
 * Test on Windows/Linux
-* Figure out curl error
-* Resolve bug report 0
-* Implement Neal's suggestions for usage docs
-  * Add to bug report section: include canvasData.txt if has been created
-* Add more helpful output for if it crashes, include in a canvasData.txt format

 ## Bug reports / maintenance

-### 0 - Student's attributes are None?
+### RESOLVED: 0 - Student's attributes are None
 10.19.22
 Reported by Neal Legler through Slack
 ```buildoutcfg